Summary: in this tutorial, you’ll learn how to rename a table in the database using the Oracle RENAME

 Code language: SQL (Structured Query Language) (sql)

-function as an invalid object.
+function is an invalid object.

 table statement to rename an existing table in the database.